What are Class A Shares?

 - Investors who own A share get priority over everyone else when the company distributes dividends to its shareholders.
 Dividends of a company are distributed to investors depending on which category they come under.
-Investors in such shares are given first preference and dividends are paid to the first.
-Investing in these shares gives the investor a dividend priority.
+Investors in such shares are given first preference, and dividends are paid to the first.
+Investing in these shares provides the investor with a dividend priority.

 - There could be a possibility of bankruptcy or business failure.
 When such a situation arises, the investors who had initially invested in the company need to be paid back.
 In this scenario, first, the debtors who lent money to the company will get paid.
-This is followed by payment to the investors who own this kind of shares.
-This allows A-share investors to easily recover the investment that had been made in the company.
+It is followed by payment to the investors who own this kind of shares.
+It allows A-share investors to easily recover the investment that had been made in the company.
 Therefore, the second advantage of investing in this kind of shares is that you get liquidity protection in the event of a bankruptcy.

 - These shares are only reserved and offered to the management of the company; they are scarce in nature.

-- This cannot be traded in the open market.
-This means that shareholders of such shares cannot sell it to another investor in the secondary stock market.
+- These cannot be traded in the open market.
+It means that shareholders of such shares cannot sell it to another investor in the secondary stock market.